teuben/nemo/docs/source/intro.rst

 Chapter :ref:`graphics` details how data can be graphically displayed, either using NEMO itself or external programs.

-The second part of the manual is a cookbook: Chapter~\ref{c:examples}
+The second part of the manual is a cookbook: :ref:`examples` gives a variety of examples of use.

-gives a variety of examples of use.
+The third part of the manual is the

-The third part of the manual is the programmers manual:
+:ref:`progr`
-Chapter~\ref{c:progr} is for the more adventurous user who wants to modify or extend NEMO.
+is for the more adventurous user who wants to modify or extend NEMO.

 ..
 Some rules are given to increase the chance of upgrade survival.